jaeyk/makereproducible/README.md

 ### `make_here`

-Okay.
-You learned that [creating self-contained projects is great](https://swcarpentry.github.io/r-novice-gapminder/02-project-intro/) to increase research reproducibility and make your life easier.
+[Creating self-contained projects is great](https://swcarpentry.github.io/r-novice-gapminder/02-project-intro/) to increase research reproducibility and make your life easier.
 To make a project self-contained, one of the things you need to do is [**STOP** using `setwd()` and **START** using alternatives like `here()`](https://github.com/jennybc/here_here).
 The problem is people, including and especially me, are lazy.
 We know the best practice but we don't follow it.

 The `make_here()` function nudges you to make your project self-contained before sharing it with other people.
 It does so by saving typing time to turn [the relative and absolute path](https://r4ds.had.co.nz/workflow-projects.html) in your R code into the arguments in the `here()` function.